 “Staff” means all TDCX employees (including consultants, and temporary or permanent staff) as of the Effective Date, who Process Personal Data as part of their duties or responsibilities using TDCX data systems or working primarily from TDCX premises.
 For the purposes of these BCRs, consultants hired to work for TDCX are Staff.

-“Third Party” means a natural or legal person, public authority, agency or body other than the Data Subject, Controller, Processor and persons who, under the direct authority of the Controller or Processor, is or are authorised to Process Personal Data
+“Third Party” means a natural or legal person, public authority, agency or body other than the Data Subject, Controller, Processor and persons who, under the direct authority of the Controller or Processor, is or are authorized to Process Personal Data

 Staff shall have access to Personal Data only to the extent necessary to serve the applicable Legitimate Purpose and to perform their tasks.